-Advice for Single Parents Going Back to School for an MBA
+5 Tips for Single Moms Going Back to School for an MBA

+You know that a master's degree in business administration will help you take your career to the next level so you can better support your family but making the decision to go back to college is never easy.
 As a single parent, you already have to be a consummate juggler to balance work, home, and relationships.
-Adding business school to the mix, particularly if you're pursuing your Master of Business Administration (MBA), can make life even more complicated.
+Adding business school to the mix, particularly if you're pursuing your Master of Business Administration (MBA), can be a complicated challenge.

 Complicated, however, does not mean impossible.
+Don't let the potential drawbacks of returning to school outweigh the benefits.
+If you really want to go back to school to get your online MBA, there are ways to prepare for the extra work load today that can pave the way toward success tomorrow.
 With a little extra planning and foresight, you can earn the MBA you need to create a better future for you and your kids and still keep your life in the present running smoothly.
-Here's how.

 There are several organizations that offer programs to help single parents earn their MBAs.
 The Forté Foundation, for example, offers a 10-month MBA prep program that pairs women considering an MBA with support networks and coaches.
 One of the program's participants herself founded a website that collects resources for single parents in one online portal.